Toba-O/EarlyBird/README.md

 An early onset lung cancer prediction and monitoring software focusing on the development of an accessible, multi-platform solution via web-based and mobile application based environments.
 It is completely free to use and accessible, available anywhere with internet via a web app or Android mobile app medium

-Additionally, the EarlyBird project is open source to the public

-EarlyBird is presently a work in progress, with no ETA given.
-Currently working on the progressive web app aspect of EarlyBird
+EarlyBird is presently a work in progress, with no ETA given

 <br><br>